Seagulls to Chips

 They are passionate about representing young people about issues, concerns and opportunities that can be generated at a local government level, whilst having a finger on the pulse of state and national influences.

-The team meet on Wednesday afternoons with a mix of formal and informal meetings scheduled throughout the year.
+The team meet on Wednesday mornings with a mix of formal and informal meetings scheduled throughout the year.

 Find out more